On the Unruh effect, trajectories and information: Trajectories that extremize the probability for Unruh processes

-Our aim now is to study the origin of the phenomenon of concomitant frequencies in order to determine how strong and how weak the phenomenon can be made, i.e., to what extent $\psi_k(\Delta E)$ can be modulated by choosing trajectories with suitable non-uniform accelerations.
+Our aim now is to study the origin of the phenomenon of concomitant frequencies in equation \eref{basic} in order to determine how strong and how weak this phenomenon can be made, i.e., to what extent the probability amplitudes, $\psi_k(\Delta E)$, for Unruh processes can be modulated by choosing trajectories with suitable non-uniform accelerations.